-- Swollen, red, tender or bleeding gums
+- Swollen, red, tender or bleeding gums.

-- Swelling around the jaw
+- Swelling around the jaw.

-- Bad breath
+- Bad breath.

-- An unpleasant taste in the mouth near the affected area
+- An unpleasant taste in the mouth near the affected area.

-- Headache or jaw ache
+- Headache or jaw ache.

-- Occasional difficulty opening the mouth
+- Occasional difficulty opening the mouth.

-- Occasional swollen lymph nodes in the neck
+- Occasional swollen lymph nodes in the neck.

 To diagnose impacted wisdom teeth, dentists look for swollen gums or signs of infection such as tenderness, redness and drainage, according to the National Institutes of Health (NIH).
 They also inquire about symptoms and regular oral cleaning habits.
-A diagnosis can only be confirmed with dental x-rays, which may also indicate damage to other teeth or the jawbone.
+A diagnosis can be confirmed only with dental X-rays, which may also indicate damage to other teeth or the jawbone.

-Some impacted wisdom teeth don't require removal, but symptomatic cases usually need surgical extraction by a dentist or oral surgeon in an outpatient setting.
+Some impacted wisdom teeth don't require removal, but symptomatic cases usually need surgical extraction by a dentist or an oral surgeon in an outpatient setting.
 Local or general anesthesia may be used, depending on the severity of the condition.
 First, an incision in the gums is made and any bone blocking the impacted tooth is removed before the tooth itself, according to the Mayo Clinic.
 Afterward, the incision is stitched shut and the empty tooth socket is packed with gauze.

 Surgery may be delayed if a wisdom tooth is already infected, in which case a dentist would likely prescribe antibiotics and wait a week to 10 days before proceeding.

-Patients are sent home with instructions for diet modifications and other measures to help manage the expected post-surgical pain and swelling.
+Patients are sent home with instructions for diet modifications and other measures to help manage the expected postsurgical pain and swelling.
 Complications are unusual, but may include:

-- Infection of the tooth or gums due to bacteria or trapped food
+- Infection of the tooth or gums due to bacteria or trapped food.

-- Sinus damage near upper wisdom teeth
+- Sinus damage near upper wisdom teeth.

-- Dry tooth socket or bone exposure
+- Dry tooth socket or bone exposure.

-- Weakened lower jawbone
+- Weakened lower jawbone.

-- Nerve damage to the lower lip, chin or tongue
+- Nerve damage to the lower lip, chin or tongue.

-Patients who develop any post-surgical complications should contact their doctors immediately.
+Patients who develop any postsurgical complications should contact their doctors immediately.

-Risk on Non-Removal
+Risk on non-removal